What to watch out for

 The vendor should bring up any issues that are missing from the chassis specification.
-But the vendor does not know the system requirements.
-So all the requirements need to be spelled out in the requirements.
+But the vendor doesn't know the system requirements.
+So all the requirements need to be spelled out in the requirements, or something going to end up missing in the finished chassis.

 1. No EMI protection; Openings in the chassis walls, un-shielded wires within the chassis, no fan grills